Mars Exploration Rover

 NASA's Mars Exploration Rover (MER) mission was a robotic space mission involving two Mars rovers, Spirit and Opportunity, exploring the planet Mars.
 It began in 2003 with the launch of the two rovers to explore the Martian surface and geology; both landed on Mars at separate locations in January 2004.
 Both rovers far outlived their planned missions of 90 Martian solar days: MER-A Spirit was active until March 22, 2010, while MER-B Opportunity was active until June 10, 2018.

 Objectives

 The mission's scientific objective was to search for and characterize a wide range of rocks and soils that hold clues to past water activity on Mars.
 The mission is part of NASA's Mars Exploration Program, which includes three previous successful landers: the two Viking program landers in 1976 and Mars Pathfinder probe in 1997.

-The total cost of building, launching, landing and operating the rovers on the surface for the initial 90-sol primary mission was US$820 million.
-Each rover received five mission extensions, as they continued to function past their initially planned duration.
-The fifth mission extension was granted in October 2007, and ran to the end of 2009.
-The total cost of the first four mission extensions was $104 million, and the fifth mission extension cost at least $20 million.